What will you learn from this article?

 Crankcase: This is the part where crankshaft situated.
 The inlet port is also connected with crankcase.
 First charge enters into crankcase and send to combustion chamber through transfer port.

 Two stroke engines have two types.
 First one is known as Spark ignition engine or better known as petrol engine, which works on Otto Cycle and other one is compression ignition engine or diesel engine, which works on diesel cycle.
 Both these engines works on same principle with some fundamental differences.
-Its working can be summarized as follow.
+We can summarize its working in following points.

 Suction Stroke and Compression Stroke: